 We are pretty nerdy about wellbeing so we like to run our own studies into what works.
 You can find links to some of our work at the bottom of this page and in the ‘some things to get you started’ in the Training section.
-Our enthusiasm for figuring things out spills over to into developing your research services too, and we often start by working out what questions are useful to you.
+Our enthusiasm for figuring things out spills over to into developing your evidence gathering practice too, and we often start by working out what questions are useful to you.
 Part of our service means we collect and analyse data, make recommendations, write reports and publications, and if you want to brush up your skills in presenting evidence we can do that with you too.
-We work alongside you to help you develop the capacity in your workplace so that you have the skills and knowledge to undertake your own research.
+We work alongside you to help you develop the capacity in your workplace so that you have the skills and knowledge to find out what is working in the future.

 We work with government, business enterprises, public, third sector and voluntary organisations to discover how we can enhance wellbeing.
 We can lead research projects for you and/or work alongside you to help develop your capacity to understand and conduct your own research.
 Our expertise includes:

 - Creating safe spaces for people to share learning

 - Locating innovation and creativity in the evidence

 We utilise a range of technologies in our engagment work.
 These include:

 The intelligence we generate from these sessions is really useful to have when you are reviewing and developing services, need to include people who have expert knowledge but sit outside of the groups you work with, and/or want to engage staff with setting the culture and direction of the workplace.

 We follow current ethical and legal practice and all information is handled in confidence.
 This means that unless we are given permission to do so, the name and details of those participating in research and evaluations are anonymised.
 The only time we may breach confidentiality is where we have a statutory duty to disclose.
 For example, if we feel that those participating might need help, and/or where we believe that harm may come to others.